muditg317/Bokay/devlogs/015 - Fix Parsing SegFault + some PEMDAS.md

   - Issue in ~line 435 (at time-of-writing) of `parser.cpp` - `Token nextToken = tokens[tokInd];`
 - Play around with logger prefix during testing to avoid silly mismatches with line numbers of compiler files
 - Update correct outputs for all tests
+- Start some initial work on PEMDAS for expressions

 ## TODO
 1. Work on parser to correctly parse the full-design test